yugabyte/yugabyte-db/docs/content/latest/api/ysql/datatypes/type_datetime/date-time-data-types-semantics/type-timestamp.md

 You might be tempted to write _PDT_ and _PST_ in the example above in place of _-07:00_ and _-08:00_.
 That would work, in this specific use, but it won't work reliably in general because the abbreviations are looked up internally in _pg_timezone_abbrevs.abbrev_.
 But such abbreviations are never looked up in _pg_timezone_names.abbrev_.
 However, some abbreviations are found _only_ in  _pg_timezone_names.abbrev_.
 This can confuse the application programmer and lead, in some unfortunate circumstances, even to wrong results.
 The complex rules in this space are explained in the section [Rules for resolving a string that's intended to identify a _UTC offset_](../../timezones/ways-to-spec-offset/name-res-rules/).

-Yugabyte recommends that you program defensively to avoid these pitfalls and follow the approach described in the section [Recommended practise for specifying the _UTC offset_](../../timezones/recommendation/).
+Yugabyte recommends that you program defensively to avoid these pitfalls and follow the approach described in the section [Recommended practice for specifying the _UTC offset_](../../timezones/recommendation/).
 {{< /tip >}}

 ## Demonstrating the rule for displaying a timestamptz value in a timezone-sensitive way